 How To Create Rose Gold Text

-Bluehost is the best hosting to go with if you’ve decided to start a self-hosted WordPress blog.
+Bluehost is the best hosting to go with if you’ve decided to start a self-hosted WordPress blog, website or online store.
 They’re affordable and it’s incredibly easy to start a blog on your very own domain and have it up and running in no time.
 When you buy hosting with Bluehost, you get to create your domain (yourblogname.com) for free at the same time so everything is sorted, and if you pay for 3 years up front you’ll get the best value for your money.

 GOOD FOR: Buying domains (eg. www.yoursite.com)